On the cohomological dimension of the moduli space of Riemann surfaces: Introduction

-The moduli space $\M_{g,n}$ of compact connected Riemann surfaces of genus $g\geq 2$ with $n\geq 0$ distinct marked points is a non-compact orbifold and so it makes sense to speak of its de Rham cohomological dimension $\cohdim_{dR}(\M_{g,n})$, that is the greatest degree for which its de Rham cohomology with coefficients in some flat vector bundle does not vanish.
-Using topological methods, Harer \cite{harer:virtual} proved that $\cohdim_{dR}(\M_{g,n})=4g-5+n+\eps_n$, where $\eps_0=0$ and $\eps_n=1$ for $n>0$.
+The moduli space $\M_{g,n}$ of compact connected Riemann surfaces of genus $g\geq 2$ with $n\geq 0$ distinct marked points is an orbifold and so it makes sense to speak of its de Rham cohomological dimension $\cohdim_{dR}(\M_{g,n})$, that is the greatest degree for which its de Rham cohomology with coefficients in some flat vector bundle does not vanish.

-In a similar fashion, as $\M_{g,n}$ can also be given the structure of a complex-analytic orbifold, it makes sense to speak of Dolbeault cohomology with coefficients in a holomorphic vector bundle and of Dolbeault cohomological dimension (see Sections \ref{subsection:orbifold} and \ref{subsection:cohdim}).
+In a similar fashion, as $\M_{g,n}$ can also be given the structure of a complex-analytic orbifold, it makes sense to speak of Dolbeault cohomology with coefficients in a holomorphic vector bundle and of Dolbeault cohomological dimension $\cohdim_{Dol}$ (see Section \ref{subsection:Dolbeault} for a precise definition).